 Prices in the UK can vary from between £1000 to over £20000 for a hair transplant.
 There will be a number of factors determining the price of your procedure including the number of hairs that need moving, the type of surgery and the reputation of the surgeon carrying out the surgery.

-Generally it is recommended that you don’t use price as a determining factor when looking for a hair transplant provider.
-A low price can often mask a poor service, so be sure of the service a provider offers before booking a procedure with them.
+Generally, it is recommended that you don’t use price as a determining factor when looking for a hair transplant provider.
+A low price can often mask poor service, so be sure of the service a provider offers before booking a procedure with them.

 If you are interested in the prices of hair transplants we provide more information on our hair transplant costs page.